-Our faculty includes Thomas R. Stevenson, M.D., Professor and Chief; Granger B. Wong, M.D., D.M.D., Associate Professor; Michael S. Wong, M.D., Professor and Residency Program Director; Lee L.Q.
-Pu, M.D.; Professor, and David E. Sahar, M.D., Assistant Professor.
+Our faculty includes Granger B. Wong, M.D., D.M.D., Associate Professor and Interim Chief; Michael S. Wong, M.D., Professor and Residency Program Director; Lee L.Q.
+Pu, M.D., Professor; David E. Sahar, M.D., Assistant Professor; Clifford Pereira, M.D., Associate Professor; and Chetan Irwin, M.D., Assistant Professor.
 All are committed to teaching the art and science of plastic surgery.

 Residents are taught plastic surgery through broad clinical exposure and formal didactic sessions:

 Clinical - Our educational program provides extensive exposure to the entire breadth of clinical plastic surgery.
 The Division of Plastic Surgery works with the Trauma Surgery Service, in cooperation with the Departments of Otolaryngology and Orthopedics, to provide coverage for all maxillofacial and hand trauma.
 In addition, our Division provides general and microsurgical reconstructive services for Orthopedic Trauma, Neurosurgery, Urology, Vascular Surgery, Cardiac Surgery, GI Surgery and Surgical Oncology.
 Plastic surgery faculty members perform pediatric, craniofacial, and complex burn reconstructions.
 In addition, we educate residents in a range of aesthetic plastic surgical procedures, including body contouring operations for patients who have lost significant weight following bariatric surgery.